sailja/self_study/Angular/README.md

 __All the above bindings can only be bound to either inline single line code snippets or to the class level properties.__

 ## Directives:
-Directives are instructions in the DOM.
+Directives are instructions to the DOM.
 For example, components are instructions to DOM.
 When we add a selector in the template file, we are asking Angular to update the DOM with our own template and business logic in this place and thus updating/instructing DOM to perform some actions. @Components are directives with templates.
 There are also other directives without templates.
-Typically most of the directory use attribute selectors.
+Typically most of the directives use attribute selectors.

 Using some inbuilt directives are:
 1.  __ngIf:__ Output data conditionally.